curious-containers/cc-server/docs/admin.rst

 .. code-block:: bash

-   scripts/start_cc_server
-   scripts/stop_cc_server
+   bin/cc-start-compose
+   bin/cc-stop-compose

 The docker-compose deployment of CC-Server can also be registered as a system service with systemd.
-Go back to the *cc-server* directory and run the *create_systemd_unit_file* script to automatically create a systemd unit file.

 .. code-block:: bash

-   # change directory from compose to cc-server
-   cd ..

    # create systemd unit file
-   sudo compose/scripts/create_systemd_unit_file -d $(pwd)
+   sudo bin/cc-create-systemd-unit-file -d $(pwd)

    # enable cc-server to automatically run it on system startup
    systemctl enable cc-server